Articles | Volume 16, issue 9

 Short summary

 While sea ice concentration data are critically important for climate research, obtaining high-resolution data remains a challenge.
-Here we present and validate the US National Weather Service Alaska Sea Ice Program ice maps (ASIP).
-These ice maps are shown to be highly accurate, and when compared against existing datasets, are shown to outperform other products in low concentration regions.
+Here we present and validate the US National Weather Service Alaska Sea Ice Program (ASIP) ice maps.
+These maps are shown to be highly accurate when compared to in situ observations and to outperform a passive-microwave-based product, especially at low concentrations.
 Therefore, ASIP data provide an exciting new tool to study ice conditions in the Pacific Arctic.

 Sabine Mecking and Kyla Drushka